ibm-cloud-docs/secrets-manager/vault-dedicated/data-portability-vault-dedicated.md

 Secrets exported from Vault Dedicated using the Vault CLI or API are in JSON format.
 The schema follows the HashiCorp Vault data structure, which includes:

 - Secret data (key-value pairs)
-- Metadata (version information, creation time, etc.)
+- Metadata (version information, creation time, and so on)
 - Custom metadata (if configured)

 For detailed information about the data structure, see [HashiCorp Vault KV Secrets Engine documentation](https://developer.hashicorp.com/vault/docs/secrets/kv){: external}.